-Mariam Al-Dhubhani is a Yemeni-Russian award-winning journalist, filmmaker, and curator.
+Mariam Al-Dhubhani is a Yemeni-Russian award-winning journalist, filmmaker, curator, and educator based in the MENA region.
 She first pursued her passion for media during the 2011 Arab uprisings and co-founded her first media production.
-Her films have been screened globally in festivals such as Carthage, Interfilm, and Oaxaca.
-She also utilizes Virtual Reality in highlighting stories from Yemen.
+She is a two-time TEDx speaker and one of the first directors to utilize virtual reality

 to highlight stories from Yemen.
 She counterviewpoints the mainstream media stereotyping of the region to showcase equality in humanity.